Generic Name: vedolizumab (VE doe LIZ ue mab)

 You should be up to date with all needed vaccinations before receiving vedolizumab.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of vedolizumab on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of vedolizumab on the baby.

 How is vedolizumab given?